GNU Emacs: Performance

 In its early history, GNU Emacs often ran noticeably slower than rival text editors because the loading and interpreting of its Lisp-based code incurs a performance overhead.
 Modern computers are powerful enough to run GNU Emacs with ease, but versions prior to 19.29 (released in 1995) couldn't edit files larger than 8 MB.
 The file size limit was raised in successive versions, and 32 bit versions after GNU Emacs 23.2 can edit files up to 512 MB in size.
 Emacs compiled on a 64-bit machine can handle much larger buffers.

 While GNU Emacs is largely written in Emacs Lisp, it makes extensive use of natively compiled C code to improve performance.
 In addition to its own C code, it uses external libraries such as libxml2 for parsing XML.
 Packages installed by the user can load dynamic modules.

 Since version 28.1, Emacs can natively compile Emacs Lisp files via libgccjit, as opposed to just byte compiling them, resulting in a significant boost in performance.

 Platforms

 GNU Emacs runs on a wide variety of operating systems, including DOS, Windows, and most Unix-like operating systems, such as Linux, the various BSDs, Solaris, AIX, HP-UX and macOS.
 Many Unix-like systems include Emacs by default.
 In 2023 an official port for Android was released.
 Version 23.1 removed support for some platforms deemed obsolete.

 GNU Emacs runs both on text terminals and in graphical user interface (GUI) environments.
 On Unix-like operating systems, GNU Emacs can use the X Window System to produce its GUI either directly using Athena widgets or by using a "widget toolkit" such as Motif, LessTif, or GTK+.
 GNU Emacs can also use the graphics systems native to macOS and Windows to provide menubars, toolbars, scrollbars and context menus conforming more closely to each platform's look and feel.

+Spelling of name

+The correct spelling is "GNU Emacs", not "GNU/Emacs", following the rules of English, in the construction "GNU Emacs" the word "GNU" modifies "Emacs."
+That is the right way to describe a program called Emacs which is a GNU package.